User10259/PLD-Net/README.md

 ## ▶️ Test (Demo Inference)

-We provide pretrained weights for PLDU and TTPLA.
+We provide the best-performing training weights for PLDU and TTPLA.
 Use the following command to run inference on a single image:
 ```bash
 python demo.py --dataset pldu --img datasets/pldu/1.jpg